 - 1/2 cup canned pumpkin

-- 2 egg shells
+- 2 eggshells

 - 1/4 tsp. iodized salt

-- 5 drops Vitamin E
+- 5 drops of Vitamin E

-Your veterinarian can make recommendations for the best commercial food for your pet based on his age, weight, activity level and health condition.
+Your veterinarian can make recommendations for the best commercial food for your pet based on his age, weight, activity level, and health condition.